MONTANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 To order birth certificates replacements or public birth records in Montana, interested persons may contact the clerk and recorder's office in the county where the birth happened.
 The Vital Records Office also maintains a statewide registry of births in Montana.
 Interested persons must complete a birth record application form, notarize, and attach a photo ID to the form.
 Next, the requester must attach a check or money order with the application forms and enclose the application packet in a self-addressed stamped envelope and mail it to:

-Montana Office of Vital Statistics
+Office of Vital Records

-PO Box 4210
+P.O.
+Box 4210

 Are Montana Death Records Open to the Public?